Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Floating shelves (game display)

-• Total Space: Focused on TV wall
+• Total Space: Focused on the TV wall

 • Total Cost: $1,200-2,500